Agent Control Plane Reference Architecture (ACP-RA)

 Trust scopes declare which degraded modes are allowed and what behaviors change per mode.

-Human oversight, escalation, and Responsible AI alignment
+Human Oversight, Escalation, and Responsible AI Alignment

 Human involvement is not binary.
 It is engineered as governed transitions based on confidence, novelty, consequence, and ethical constraints.